YoberM/ColonyQuarantine/README.md

 # Colony Quarantine

 ## Description
-This is a game set in a hostile outer space environment where players must survive and manage a colony of individuals.
+This is a game set in a hostile outer space environment where players must survive and manage a colony of survivors.

 ## Technical Information
 The game primarily focuses on AI and Player Controller features.